 - Try movement; rocking baby, dancing with baby in arms, or walking around with baby can relax them (a baby carrier can be useful)

-- A change of scenery may distract a crying baby—try a walk in fresh air around the garden, street or park
+- A change of scenery and accompanying sensory stimulation may distract a crying baby—try a walk in fresh air around the garden, street or park

 - Massage may help some babies